Testing autoscaling locally#

 Using ray.autoscaler._private.fake_multi_node.test_utils.DockerCluster#

-This utility is used to write tests that use multi node behavior.
-The DockerCluster class can be used to setup a Docker-compose cluster in a temporary directory, start the monitoring process, wait for the cluster to come up, connect to it, and update the configuration.
+You use this utility to write tests that use multi-node behavior.
+Use the DockerCluster class to set up a Docker Compose cluster in a temporary directory, start the monitoring process, wait for the cluster to come up, connect to it, and update the configuration.

-Please see the API documentation and example test cases on how to use this utility.
+See the API documentation and example test cases for how to use this utility.

 class ray.autoscaler._private.fake_multi_node.test_utils.DockerCluster(config: Dict[str, Any] | None = None)[source]#